AndyObtiva/glimmer-dsl-web/README.md

 #### Hello, Content Data-Binding!

-If you need to regenerate HTML element content dynamically, you can use Content Data-Binding to effortlessly rebuild HTML elements based on changes in a Model attribute that provides the source data.
+If you need to regenerate (re-render) HTML element content dynamically, you can use Content Data-Binding to effortlessly rebuild (rerender) HTML elements based on changes in a Model attribute that provides the source data.
-In this example, we generate multiple address forms based on the number of addresses the user has.
+In this example, we generate multiple address forms based on the number of addresses the user has using `content(@user, :address_count)` (you can add a `computed_by: array_of_attributes` option if you want to re-render content based on changes to multiple attributes like `content(@user, computed_by: [:address_count, :street_count])`, which fires on changes to `address_count` or `street_count`) .

 [lib/glimmer-dsl-web/samples/hello/hello_content_data_binding.rb](/lib/glimmer-dsl-web/samples/hello/hello_content_data_binding.rb)